harryhard800/zillow_API/README.md

+This project if for analysing the data(taken from rapid api) using aws quicksights.

 First create account on rapid api inorder to get the data url = https://rapidapi.com/apimaker/api/zillow-com1 got to search and look for zillow by sabri open it and select language and you will get the api endpoint [/search (Search for properties by neighborhood, city, or ZIP code)] also attached screenshots. click on test endpoint.